 The Story of the Banshee

 In 1649, Sir Richard Fanshawe and his wife, Ann, Lady Fanshawe, lived in Cork, Ireland.
-However, when the city rose against the English King in October of the same year, they were forced to flee and stay with several of their friends at different estates on their way to Spain.
+However, when the city rose against the English King in October of the same year, they were forced to flee and stay with several friends at different estates on their way to Spain.

 For three nights during that time, they stayed at the castle of Lady Honara O’Brien.